-Here I wanted to see how fast WPE loads, not using their own speed test tools.
+Here I wanted to see how fast WPEngine loads, not using their own speed test site tools.

 So how fast is WP Engine?
 Well really fast actually…

 According to GTmetrix my site is fully loaded in just 0.8 seconds.
-No further manual performance optimizations was needed, thanks to the built in page caching, memcached and object caching.
+No further manual performance optimizations were needed, thanks to the built-in page caching, Memcached and object caching.

 I also wanted to see how their performance held up under a bit of stress, so I ran a Load Impact test simulating 30 active visitors coming to the site over a period of 3 minutes.

-What this chart shows is that as when the number of visitors increases (the green line), the page load times (the blue line) stay fixed at around 40 milliseconds (the green line).
+What this chart shows is that when the number of visitors increases (the green line), the page load time (the blue line) stay fixed at around 40 milliseconds (the green line).